(Pocket-lint) - The Xiaomi Mi 10 was the flagship phone series from Xiaomi.

 The Mi 10 then offers a dedicated macro lens - something the Mi 10 Pro doesn't have - and a depth sensor - which is generally nothing to be excited about.

-The Mi 10 Pro by comparison gets two telephoto lenses, one claiming 2x optical zoom, which sounds more like a portrait lens and a second offering 10x hybrid zoom likely to be used for the long range stuff - it also offers 50x digital zoom.
+The Mi 10 Pro by comparison gets two telephoto lenses, one claiming 2x optical zoom, which is more like a portrait lens and a second offering 10x hybrid zoom to be used for the long range stuff - it also offers 50x digital zoom.

 Battery and charging